• Skip to primary navigation

 Several months ago, I began using a facilitation kit from Twenty One Toys, called Empathy Toy.

 The kit consists of two shades of wooden blocks which fit together in different combinations.
 There are also blindfolds for the participants to wear, because unlike other building games, in this exercise, both the builder and the guide are unable to see.
-In fact, the blocks were designed by an industrial engineer for use by blind students.
+In fact, the blocks were designed by an industrial engineer for use by blind students

 Although originally designed for kids and classrooms, the Empathy Toy has now been used by facilitators like me throughout North America for workplace training, team building, and process facilitation.